 Vans shoes are popular for skateboarding, not for tennis.
 They are designed to withstand the wear and tear of the skate park, not the challenging surface of the tennis court.
 But, taking the Vans tennis-inspired collection into consideration, can you wear Vans for playing tennis?

-However, it’s important to note that even the Tennis-Inspired collection of Vans shoes are only ideal for a casual game of tennis.
+However, it’s important to note that even the Tennis-Inspired collection of Vans shoes is only ideal for a casual game of tennis.
 If you are playing lightly with your friends, we don’t see any reason for you to not wear them.

 So if you really want to wear Vans for tennis, a pair of the Vans x Penn Tennis-Inspired shoes is your best bet.
 But if you’re going to play professionally, Vans are just not ideal for tennis.

-You may think that because the rubber soles of Vans are durable, it can withstand a game of tennis.
+You may think that because the rubber soles of Vans are durable, they can withstand a game of tennis.
 The problem is not the durability of the shoes, but the safety of your feet.

 For the most part, it’s very important to wear tennis shoes (shoes designed specifically for tennis) to play tennis.
-These shoes are designed to maximize your performance and protect not only your ankles but reduce the toll on your knees while playing tennis.
+These shoes are designed to maximize your performance and protect not only your ankles but also reduce the toll on your knees while playing tennis.

 In fact, there are different tennis shoes for different courts.